128technology/docs/docs/cli_reference.md

 | node | node for which to display proxy ARP info |
 | router | router for which to display proxy ARP info (default: all) |

+### Description

+Displays a list of all configured proxies, grouped by network interface.

 #### Example

 ```